One popular device you might find some decent discounts on in the coming weeks is the Apple Watch.

 Do you need an Apple Watch?

 While you’re sat agonising over the Series 1 or Series 3 or sporty band or Nike+ edition, consider that you might not actually need an Apple Watch.

 We know, it’s appealing to get a wearable to match your iPhone or your MacBook, but if you’re after a device built for fitness, the Fitbit Ionic might be more suited to you.
 It plays nicely with Android devices, has automatic exercise and a marginally better battery life of 4 days compared to the Apple Watch’s 2.
 Another obvious alternative is the Samsung Gear S3, as well as the Huawei Watch 2, which both could be discounted for Black Friday too.

 As you’d expect, the oldest version of the Apple Watch is likely to be the most heavily discounted.
 It’ll serve up notifications, act as a simple all-day tracker and play nicely with lots of apps.
 Of course this is the most basic watch from Apple now, but it could have at least £100 off making it worth it for those who have been wary.

 But it could be the Series 2 that gets the biggest meaningful price cuts given that Apple no longer sells it and other retailers might want rid of old stock.
 If it gets a discount into your budget and you’re after an Apple Watch, the Series 2 could be your best bet - and it works with most accessories built for the new Series 3.

 Keep your eye on accessory deals

-Whether you already have an Apple Watch or you plan on buying your first on Black Friday, it’s worth shopping around for different accessory deals.
+Whether you already have an Apple Watch or you plan on buying your first, it’s worth shopping around for different accessory deals.
 Straps are likely to be discounted, as are other Apple branded and non-Apple-branded accessories, like charging cables and charging docks.
 If you’ve got an Apple Watch but it’s not living up to expectations, maybe investing in a cheap new discounted strap or charging device is just what you need.